-The Science Bit The salt acted like grit to give the car something to grip on to, allowing it to move across the ice.
-If you watch the salt and ice you should see the ice start to melt.
+The salt acts like grit to give the car something to grip onto, allowing it to move across the ice.
+If you watch the salt and ice, you should see the ice start to melt.
 This is because salt lowers the freezing point of the water.
 We saw another example of this when we made frost.
 You could try adding sand or grit to the ice to see if that gives better traction than the salt.
 Or just put salt on one side of the sheet of ice to see if it melts faster.

 Another idea using ice and salt is to use salt to lift an ice cube!